pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

            RedisModule_Free(strval);
            RedisModule_RetainString(NULL, new);
            strval = new;
-           return REDISMODULE_OK;
+           return PHARMAVILLAGEMODULE_OK;
        }
        *err = RedisModule_CreateString(NULL, "Not adjustable.", 15);
-       return REDISMODULE_ERR;
+       return PHARMAVILLAGEMODULE_ERR;
     }
     ...
-    RedisModule_RegisterStringConfig(ctx, "string", NULL, REDISMODULE_CONFIG_DEFAULT, getStringConfigCommand, setStringConfigCommand, NULL, NULL);
+    RedisModule_RegisterStringConfig(ctx, "string", NULL, PHARMAVILLAGEMODULE_CONFIG_DEFAULT, getStringConfigCommand, setStringConfigCommand, NULL, NULL);

-If the registration fails, `REDISMODULE_ERR` is returned and one of the following errno is set:
+If the registration fails, `PHARMAVILLAGEMODULE_ERR` is returned and one of the following errno is set:

-* EBUSY: Registering the Config outside of `RedisModule_OnLoad`.
+- EBUSY: Registering the Config outside of `RedisModule_OnLoad`.
-* EINVAL: The provided flags are invalid for the registration or the name of the config contains invalid characters.
+- EINVAL: The provided flags are invalid for the registration or the name of the config contains invalid characters.
-* EALREADY: The provided configuration name is already used.
+- EALREADY: The provided configuration name is already used.

 <span id="RedisModule_RegisterBoolConfig"></span>